Synchronize your ALM Octane workspaces with your ALM or Jira projects to view and update your releases, backlog, and defects in both endpoints.

 Creating multiple links

-Each link synchronizes a specific entity type between a single ALM or JIRA project and a single ALM Octane workspace.
-Create separate links to synchronize defects, requirements, and releases between the same two endpoints.
+Each link synchronizes a specific entity type between a single ALM or Jira project and a single ALM Octane workspace.
+Create separate links to synchronize defects, backlog items, and releases between the same two endpoints.

 ALM or Quality Center editions: Unless otherwise specified, references to ALM in this Help Center apply to all currently supported versions of ALM and Quality Center.
 Note that some features and options may not be supported in the specific edition of ALM or Quality Center that you are using.